tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Choose 'Create bucket'

-Name your bucket : face-detection-your-user-name
+Name your bucket : face-detection-userxxx (substitute xxx with your own number)

 Click on Create